The Crucial Need for Strength and Power in Seniors

 Multiple academic studies have provided support for flywheel training and eccentric training.
 Here is a selection of some of the more important studies in the field.

-Meta analysis from 2017 including 276 subjects from 9 studies comparing outcomes between flywheel eccentric overload training (FWEOT) vs traditional weight training.
-The meta-analysis showed significant differences between FWEOT vs. conventional resistance training in concentric and eccentric strength, power, hypertrophy, vertical jump height and running speed, favoring FW-EOT.
+Meta-analysis from 2017 including 276 subjects from 9 studies comparing outcomes between flywheel eccentric overload training (FWEOT) vs traditional weight training.
+The meta-analysis showed significant differences between FWEOT vs. conventional resistance training in concentric and eccentric strength, power, hypertrophy, vertical jump height and running speed, favouring FW-EOT.
 No surprise for you read up on the subject since actually all studies comparing flywheel devices (with the same design as the kBox) vs weights shows flywheel to be superior.
-The only studies with a similar or lesser effect are a few using a conic flywheel and sometime comparing different exercises so not all are actually FW vs weights studies either.
-This is shown pretty clear on the far right in this graph where all studies favor flywheel training.
-Read Fredrik Correa’s review here.
+The only studies with a similar or lesser effect are a few using a conic flywheel and sometimes comparing different exercises so not all are actually FW vs weights studies either.
+This is shown pretty clear on the far right in this graph where all studies favour flywheel training.

 Flywheel training is “known” for giving high degrees of muscle soreness and causing fatigue but what do the studies say?
 And if so, how can we get around that with monitoring and smart programming?
 Here is a blogpost compiling the current evidence in this area and also how the kMeter can help you limit fatigue and shorten recovery time.